How debt settlement affects credit score

 When debt piles up it can quickly become overwhelming.
 And if you can’t increase your income to meet the monthly payments on your debt, you can easily end up facing a number that seems impossible to ever pay down or pay off.
 When you feel you’ve reached your limit with debt, debt settlement may be an option that can help.
 However, it has some pretty intense consequences for your credit score that should be considered before moving forward.

 Going through with debt settlement will have a negative effect on your credit score.
-According to FICO’s consumer operations manager Barry Paperno, debt settlement is considered negative by the scoring model “to the same extent as a charge-off or an account included in bankruptcy or repossession or something of that nature in which the lender took a loss on the debt.”
+According to former FICO’s consumer operations manager Barry Paperno, debt settlement is considered negative by the scoring model “to the same extent as a charge-off or an account included in bankruptcy or repossession or something of that nature in which the lender took a loss on the debt.”

 For starters, when you begin the process of debt settlement, you will be encouraged by your debt settlement representative to stop paying your monthly payments to your creditors.
 Payment history makes up 35 percent of your credit score total.
 When you stop making payments, your credit score drops.